An employee gets an alternative holiday for working on a public holiday that is an otherwise working day.

 Summary of minimum leave and holiday entitlements for employees.

-Employees get a paid day off on a public holiday if it’s a day they would have normally worked on.
-If they work on that public holiday they’re paid time and a half and get an alternative day off.
+Employees get a paid day off on public holidays if it’s an otherwise working day for them.
+If they work on a public holiday they’re paid time and a half and may get an alternative day off instead.

-To work out an employee’s rights to public holidays, alternative holidays, sick leave and bereavement leave, you need to know whether the employee would have otherwise worked that day.
+To work out an employee’s rights to holidays and leave, you need to know whether the day is an otherwise working day for the employee.

 Bereavement leave is a special kind of paid leave that all employees who meet certain criteria can use if someone close to them dies.